 '300 Tang Poems' was a collection of classic works by Tang Dynasty poets.
 The poems were translated into many languages, including English and French.
 Among them, Professor Xu Yuanchong's "300 Tang Poems" was the most widely circulated and accepted version.
 In addition, Professor Tang Yihe also translated 300 Tang Poems.
 The book was titled 300 English Translations of Tang Poetry.
 There were two volumes in total.
 The other versions were chosen by the individual, and the poems varied greatly.

 Tang poetry was usually translated word for word in Japanese, using the ancient Japanese way of writing under a pseudonym and adjusting the word order appropriately.
-Some phrases might be pronounced.
+Some phrases could be pronounced.
 For example, Wang Changling's poem "Sending Chai to the Imperial Guard" can be read in Japanese as "The Yuan River passes through the waves to meet Wugang, and I don't feel sad when I send you off."
 However, the Japanese translation of Tang poetry was not common, so the specific Japanese pronunciation might be uncertain.
 In Japan, some words from Chinese poetry were directly introduced into Japanese and became common words, such as "Yin Yang","Top", and "One Look".
 Generally speaking, it was possible to translate Tang poetry into Japanese, but the specific reading method might differ depending on the poetry and vocabulary.

 One big challenge is the cultural differences.
 Japanese culture has many unique concepts and traditions that may not have direct equivalents in English.
 For example, honorifics in Japanese are complex and difficult to translate accurately into English.
 Another issue is the grammar structure.
 Japanese grammar is very different from English, like the word order and the use of particles.
 This can make it hard to create a natural - sounding English translation.